 Population ageing is the defining global demographic trend of our time and age-friendly environments are key to our collective response.
 Fifteen years on from the launch of the WHO’s Global Network of Age-friendly Cities and Communities, and with competing global agendas, the urgency for local action on ageing has never been greater.

-Built around the themes of advancing, leading, and creating age-friendly cities and communities, it will provide an opportunity for participants to discuss cutting edge research, be inspired by practice and connect to each other.
-Discussions and sub-themes will include local economic growth and equity, housing and health, neighbourhood well-being, and empowerment and participation.
+Built around the themes of advancing, leading, and creating age-friendly cities and communities, it provided an opportunity for participants to discuss cutting edge research, be inspired by practice and connect to each other.